-Someone once asked me, “what is it that you really like to do?”
+Someone once asked me, “What do you really love to do?”

-I used to pass by a fancy-looking ramen shop at Oakridge Business Park but never bothered to stop.
-Yet one Sunday afternoon while we were out grocery shopping, I read the sign yet again, “Yushoken”.
+I often passed by a sleek ramen shop at Oakridge Business Park, but I never took the time to stop.
+However, one Sunday afternoon while grocery shopping, the sign caught my eye once again: “Yushoken.”

 As we entered the ramen place…

-So we settled with a plate of gyoza, karaage, and chahan plus a big bowl of tantan-men.
+So, our order was set: a plate of gyoza, karaage, chahan, and a steaming bowl of TanTanMen.

 Here’s what we ordered!

-Chahan, a Japanese fried rice dish prepared with rice as a primary ingredient and myriad additional ingredients and seasonings.
+Chahan is a Japanese fried rice dish prepared with rice as the primary ingredient and myriad additional ingredients and seasonings.

 Tantanmen, a spicy (not so much) noodle soup with bok choy, ground pork, and ramen chicken stock